Skip to content

 What is an SAQ A-EP?

 Like SAQ A, SAQ-A EP only applies to card-not-present transactions and organizations that have outsourced their payment processing to a PCI DSS-compliant third-party service provider.
-Unlike the SAQ A, the SAQ A-EP organizations play some role in directing the customer's payment information to the service provider.
+Unlike the SAQ A, with the SAQ A-EP organizations play some role in directing the customer's payment information to the service provider.

 This might look like a merchant-controlled checkout that collects payment information online and uses an API to post cardholder data directly to its service provider’s system.
 The same is valid for e-commerce merchants that use a transparent redirect service where scripts facilitate the transmission of payment information from the customer’s browser to the PCI-compliant service provider.